webdriverio/webdriverio/website/docs/Multiremote.md

 In this example, the `myFirefoxBrowser` instance will start waiting on a message once the `myChromeBrowser` instance has clicked on `#send` button.

 Multiremote makes it easy and convenient to control multiple browsers, whether you want them doing the same thing in parallel, or different things in concert.

-__NOTE:__ Multiremote is _not_ meant to execute all your tests in parallel.
-It is intended to help coordinate multiple browsers for sophisticated integration tests.